Dizzy Mizz Lizzy

-Dizzy Mizz Lizzy is an alternative rock band from Denmark formed in 1988.
+Dizzy Mizz Lizzy is an alternative rock band from Copenhagen formed in October 1988 in Valby.
 The power trio consists of Tim Christensen (vocals, guitar, songwriter), Martin Nielsen (bass guitar) and Søren Friis (drums).
+Dizzy Mizz Lizzy have stated that they are influenced by The Beatles, Jimi Hendrix, Led Zeppelin and Nirvana, but are not very fond of the designation grunge, which Dizzy perceived as an overused buzzword in 1994.
 Between 1994 and 1997, they were highly successful in Denmark and Japan and are credited for heading the 1990s rock revival in Denmark with their studio albums Dizzy Mizz Lizzy (1994) and Rotator (1996).
 After the group disbanded in 1998, Christensen started a successful solo career.

 In 2010, Dizzy Mizz Lizzy undertook a reunion tour in Denmark and Japan in their original line-up.
 The popularity of Live in Concert 2010, recorded during this reunion, caused the band to consider a more permanent comeback, which they announced in late 2014.
 Their third studio album Forward in Reverse (2016), and its successor Alter Echo (2020) were both released to critical acclaim and helped regain their position as Denmark's most popular rock band.
 To date, the band has released four studio albums and three live albums.